MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab4_Create_flow.md

         ![Screenshot showing configuring the Dataverse trigger](media/d94a58dbdd9440493fd10ff2f97479c0.png)

-1. In the **Copilot** Pane on the Right, enter the following command.
-"Add a condition to see if the Priority is equal to high."
+1. In the **Copilot** pane on the right, enter the following command: `Add a condition to see if the Priority is equal to high`.

 We only want to send a notification for high-priority requests.
 Add a condition to check the priority value.